 Adapted from Peter Quilter’s play, End of the Rainbow, Judy is built on Renée Zellweger’s powerhouse performance.
 The Texan actress embodies the tornado of emotions Garland was going through daily; the expectations and demands a Hollywood icon must live up to, the brainwashing early years, and the mental health struggles that plagued her final days.

-Although Zellweger delivers wisecracks with excellent comic timing and it’s on stage where her award-winning performance as Judt comes alive.
+Although Zellweger delivers Judy’s wisecracks with excellent timing, it’s on stage where her award-winning performance truly comes alive.
 She captures the shaky, fraying vocals of a onetime legend and the ragdoll movements of an unsure adult never forgiven for outgrowing Dorothy from The Wizard of Oz (1939).
 Although her vocals suggest Garland’s vibrato, she never attempts to impersonate the singer… as even Judy herself, in her final performances, didn’t sound quite like herself.
 She was unsure if she had the power to hold a note, or if audiences would hurl insults or sing-along in adoration… and that if she could even get out of bed in time to make the show.

 It’s not just Zellweger who shines, Darci Shaw brings a vulnerability to her role as the young Judy—a little girl torn between acting her age and pleasing film studio chief Louis B. Mayer (Richard Cordery).
 The flashbacks are heavy-handed but create a keen sense of the damage that can be done in the lives of developing child stars.
 For anyone unaware of the pills and surveillance used to keep young actors toeing the line, it’s easy to connect these flashbacks with the current wave of Hollywood kids who’ve revealed the cruelties they suffered in their careers.